kubernetes/community/contributors/design-proposals/disk-accounting.md

 1. Container images

-2. Container’s writable layer
+2. Container's writable layer

-3. Container’s logs - when written to stdout/stderr and default logging backend in docker is used.
+3. Container's logs - when written to stdout/stderr and default logging backend in docker is used.

 4. Local volumes - hostPath, emptyDir, gitRepo, etc.

-As of Kubernetes v1.1, kubelet exposes disk usage for the entire node and the container’s writable layer for aufs docker storage driver.
+As of Kubernetes v1.1, kubelet exposes disk usage for the entire node and the container's writable layer for aufs docker storage driver.
 This information is made available to end users via the heapster monitoring pipeline.

 #### Image layers